• Skip to content

 (Female 15-44 yrs)

-The rate of admissions for pelvic inflammatory disease has been very variable in Hull between 2008/09 and 2019/20 with rates between 287 and 822 per 100,000 women aged 15-44 years, although the rate has been consistently higher than England, and significantly so for all except 2019/20.
+The rate of admissions for pelvic inflammatory disease has been very variable in Hull between 2008/09 and 2019/20 with rates between 287 and 822 per 100,000 women aged 15-44 years, although the rate has been consistently higher than England, and significantly so for all except the last five years (2019/20 to 2023/24).
+Furthermore, in the last five years, the rate has followed a similar pattern of change in Hull as England.

-In 2019/20, there were approximately 150 admissions among women in Hull for pelvic inflammatory disease (figures rounded to nearest five), and this was among the lowest with the highest number being over 450 in 2011/12.
+In 2023/24, there were approximately 160 admissions among women in Hull for pelvic inflammatory disease (figures rounded to nearest five).

 Compared with benchmark